-Accepted Infraspecifics (2) (Updated on 12-12-21): *Nephrolepis exaltata subsp. exaltata (autonym), Nephrolepis exaltata subsp. hawaiiensis W.H.Wagner. *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
-I am not sure how the species and the autonym can have different synonyms…
+Accepted Infraspecifics (2) (Updated on 12-12-21): *Nephrolepis exaltata subsp. exaltata (autonym), Nephrolepis exaltata subsp. hawaiiensis W.H.Wagner. *When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
+All have their own list of synonyms.

-As of 12-12-21 when this page was last updated, Plants of the World Online by Kew lists 28 accepted species in the Nephrolepis genus.
+As of 1-10-23 when this page was last updated, Plants of the World Online lists 28 accepted species in the Nephrolepis genus.
 It is “currently” a member of the plant family Polypodiaceae with 68 genera.
 Those numbers could change as updates are made.

 Since I wrote this page and have been doing updates, this fern had been listed in six different families… It is certainly not uncommon for a few websites to have different family names with all the polygenetic testing going on.
 I am not complaining about the testing because it is a necessary thing.
 BUT SIX DIFFERENT FAMILY NAMES!
 Some all at the same time!
 I know many websites do not update that often, or at all and I get behind myself.